NoiseLabUCSD/nvidia-modulus-noiselab/README.md

 # nvidia-modulus-noiselab
-Walkthrough for setting up environment for NVIDIA-Modulus
+Walkthrough for setting up environment for NVIDIA-Modulus in Noiselab Kraken environment.